lip6/coriolis/documentation/PythonTutorial/Netlist.rst

 6.4.3 Nets -- From Plugs to RoutingPads
 ---------------------------------------

-As was stated before, Plugs_ represent a logical connexion between two levels of hierarchy.
-To make the physical connexion to the *master net* in the instance, we now must create, in the ``fulladder``, a special component which is a kind of *reference* to a component of the *master net* (in the master cell).
+As was stated before, Plugs_ represent a logical connection between two levels of hierarchy.
+To make the physical connection to the *master net* in the instance, we now must create, in the ``fulladder``, a special component which is a kind of *reference* to a component of the *master net* (in the master cell).

 The so called *special component* is a RoutingPad_.

-The ``RoutingPad`` can be considered as an equivalent to ``pin`` in others well known databases.
+The ``RoutingPad`` can be considered as an equivalent to ``pin`` in other well known databases.

 .. code-block:: Python